Skip to Content

 In October of 2025, we finished a mission in Kinshasa, which allows us to :

-• carry out a skillset transfer in favor of IT teams / ENABEL innovation
+• carry out a skills transfer in favor of IT teams and ENABEL's innovation unit

 This training covers both the operation of the DataCup and the PowerCup, as well as managing the interface and the addition of new digital content to the different libraries.
 We also provided in-depth training on hardware update and maintenance processes to empower local teams.